Deploying Microsoft Dynamics NAV Using ClickOnce

-Now you should be done with your ClickOnce deployment, so you can test the ClickOnce deployment.
+Now you should be done with your ClickOnce deployment.
+Try the ClickOnce deployment.
 Run the deployment manifest by choosing \\fileshare\clickonce\Deployment\Microsoft.Dynamics.Nav.Client.application.

 Do not run the deployment from C:\fileshare\clickonce\Deployment\Microsoft.Dynamics.Nav.Client.application.
 This will give you an error that the deployment and application are in different security zones.